 What is a variance report?

-A variance report is a written document, usually presented as an Excel spreadsheet or Powerpoint presentation, that shows the deviations between the projected income and expenses listed on the budget and the actual numbers reported at the end of the period.
+A variance report is a written document that shows the deviations between the projected income and expenses listed on the budget and the actual numbers reported at the end of the period.
 The variance report lists the difference for each line item as both a number and a percentage.

 With accurate reporting, a variance report is a valuable spend management tool that can be used to adjust cash outflows and provide realistic revenue expectations to company executives and business owners.
-It gives them the ability to make informed decisions on how to cut costs, increase operating income, and create a more accurate budget going forward.
+It informs decision-making on how to cut costs, increase operating income, and create a more accurate budget going forward.

 Variance reporting should be done regularly as part of the overall budgeting process.
 The exact cadence is dependent upon the type of business.
 Long waiting periods between variance reports can lead to wide disparities on budget line items.
 Companies that forego this process often find that their existing budgets are inaccurate after several reporting periods have gone by—this can cause a cascading effect across the business.